 Vienna Insider Tips.
 Schonbrunn Palace is Vienna’s number one tourist attraction, and rightly so.Once you have seen the representational side of Habsburg life, head for insider gem Hermes Villa further West.
 The romantic 19th century villa surrounded by lush parkland was Empress Sissi’s romantic bolthole.
 Hardly noticed by tourists, the Hermesvilla showcases the private lifestyle of Emperor Francis Joseph and Empress Elisabeth (Sissi) of Austria-Hungary: the frescoes, pompous beds, furniture, lavish fabrics and home accessories leave you in no doubt, though, who lived there.
 Watch out for Gustav Klimt artwork.
 Read more about Hermesvilla Vienna.

-Vienna Insider Tips.
-The city centre is populated with historic masterworks housed in the vast complex of the Imperial Palace Vienna (Hofburg).
-Many of these pieces of art were collected by the Habsburg Emperors themselves, or by noblemen and supporters of the Court.
-If you want to know more about peoples and their lives in the former Habsburg Crownlands of Bukowina, Dalmatia, Galicia, Lodomeria, Ruthenia, and others head for the Museum of Folks and Folk Art (Volkskundemuseum).
-The small museum in Vienna’s lovely 8th district shows beautiful furniture, ceramics, fashion, tools and paintings from what is today Eastern Europe.
+To complement Imperial art, get to know more about popular art in the former Habsburg Crownlands of Bukowina, Dalmatia, Galicia, Lodomeria, Ruthenia, and others.
+Hiding in Vienna’s lovely 8th district of Josefstadt the Museum of Folks and Folk Art (Volkskundemuseum) shows beautiful furniture, ceramics, fashion, tools and paintings from what is today Eastern Europe.
 Highly recommended.

 Opening hours: Tuesday to Sunday – 10am to 6pm; closed on Mondays, except for public holidays; 24th and 31st December – 10 am to 3pm;